Economics of Healthcare

-1. has knowledge of the most recent approaches within health economics, including health technology assessment, economic organization theory and institutional economic approaches;
+- Has knowledge of the most recent approaches within health economics, including health technology assessment, economic organisation theory and institutional economic approaches.

-2. has knowledge of the economic approach of healthcare in order to understand the costs, benefits, and success and failure of innovations in healthcare.
+- Has knowledge of the economic approach of healthcare in order to understand the costs, benefits, and success and failure of care innovations.

-3. is able to analyse (issues related to) healthcare innovations, by applying knowledge of the most recent approaches within health economics;
+- Is able to analyse (issues related to) care innovations, by applying knowledge of the most recent approaches within health economics.

-4. can relate the health economics knowledge presented in this course to identical or comparable problems, cases or types of innovations presented in other master courses.
+- Can relate the health economics knowledge presented in this unit to identical or comparable problems, cases or types of innovations presented in other master units.

-5. has a scientific – positive and critical – attitude;
+- Has a scientific – positive and critical – attitude.

-6. can describe and make judgments about health economics and critically assess recent approaches within health economics;
+- Can describe and make judgments about health economics and critically assess recent approaches within health economics.

-7. can make judgments of (actual) problems and themes with respect to care innovations based on economic arguments.
+- Can make judgments of (actual) problems and themes with respect to care innovations on the basis of economic arguments.

-8. can communicate effectively about the knowledge and insights offered in this master course in writing and orally.
+- Can communicate effectively about the knowledge and insights offered in this master unit in writing and orally.

 The student has the skills to:

-9. gather relevant information on actual cases regarding care innovation;
+- Gather relevant information on actual cases regarding care innovation.

-10. analyse actual cases regarding healthcare innovation from a health economic point of view;
+- Analyse actual cases regarding care innovation from a health economic point of view.